 2. Vehicle and Battery Break-In Period.
 A manufacturer shall use good engineering judgment in determining the proper stabilized emissions mileage test point and report same according to the requirements of section D.2.11 above.

 3. All-Electric Range Test for Zero-Emission Vehicles (including Fuel Cell Vehicles and Hybrid Fuel Cell Vehicles).
-All 2018 and subsequent model ZEVs shall be subject to the All-Electric Range Test specified below for the purpose of determining the energy efficiency and operating range of the ZEV.
+All 2018through 2025 model year ZEVs shall be subject to the All Electric Range Test specified below for the purpose of determining the energy efficiency and operating range of the ZEV.

 3.1 Determination of Urban All-Electric Range for Zero-Emission Vehicles.